 Serving Suggestions

-A hot cup of masala tea or coffee can be a perfect complement to the besan chilla.
+A hot cup of masala tea or coffee can perfectly complement the besan chilla.

 You can also add stuffing to your besan chillas, such as paneer bhurji, roasted vegetables, cheese, or any other ingredient of your choice to enhance its flavor.